ngojenny/pd-notes/complete-intro-to-react-v5-brian-holt/notes.md

 export default ErrorBoundary;

 ```
+* Cannot do error boundaries with hooks, must use class components (there is hook way of `static getDerivedStateFromError()`)
 * In the example below we want to wrap Details in the error boundary in case there’s an error coming from the API.
 We can’t just wrap everything in `<ErrorBoundary></ErrorBoundary>` because it can only catch the error in child components, but not within the class itself.
 To fix this, he turns `<ErrorBoundary></ErrorBoundary>` into a higher order component above details.
 Not sure if this is the best way?
 See the way it is exported at the bottom:
 ```js
 // Details.js